 The Banda islands are inextricably linked to the maritime history of the Netherlands.
 Starting from the question of how the turbulent past influences the present and future, Isabelle Boon photographed the youth of the islands.

 expected: Willem van de Velde, father and son

 Willem van de Velde the Elder and his son Willem van de Velde the Younger were leaders in seventeenth-century marine painting and inspired many generations of painters after them.
-In 2020, the Maritime Museum will show the Van de Veldes to the public.
+In 2021, the National Maritime Museum will show the Van de Veldes to the public.